cozy-labs/cozy-desktop/doc/usage/inotify.md

 What is this limit?
 -------------------

-Under GNU/Linux, cozy-desktop is notified of file system changes via inotify.
+Under GNU/Linux, Twake Desktop is notified of file system changes via inotify.
 This mechanism has a limit for the number of files and directories that it can watch, to avoid taking too much memory.